We understand that there are many questions that you may have about planning your journey through Bristol Airport.

 Bristol Airport is open 24 hours, and stores and catering will be open between the hours of our first and last departing flight each day.

-For enquiries regarding personal items lost at the airport or on an aircraft within the last two days, please telephone +44 (0)1275 473573 with details of when the item was misplaced, your flight details and a description of the item.
-Our lost property opening hours are Monday to Sunday between 0900 - 1800 (Closed Christmas Day).
+For enquiries regarding personal items lost at the airport or on an aircraft within the last 7 days, please telephone +44 (0)1275 475494 with details of when the item was misplaced, your flight details and a description of the item.
+Our lost property service is available twenty-four hours a day, seven days a week.

 Luggage Lost In Transit